himazawa/himazawa.github.io/posts/xz-backdoor/index.md

 - [SUSE Tumbleweed](https://news.opensuse.org/2024/03/29/xz-backdoor/)
 - [Kali Linux](https://infosec.exchange/@kalilinux/112180505434870941)

-The backdoored package is also contained in the following package managers:
+The backdoored package is also contained in the repositories of following package managers:
 - Homebrew
 - MacPorts
 - pkgsrc